-When you pass the examination, you will be given a bond and fee notification form at the testing site.
+You will be sent a bond & fee notification form when your application has been accepted.
 This form will notify you of what you need to submit to meet your issuance requirements.
-The requirements may include the following.
+The requirements may include the following:

-- Certificate of Workers' Compensation Insurance or Certification of Self-Insurance of Workers' Compensation from the Department of Industrial Relations
+- Certificate of Workers Compensation Insurance or Certification of Self-Insurance of Workers Compensation from the Director of Industrial Relations,

-The $180 initial licensing fee is required for both active and inactive licenses.
-The fee covers the license for two years.
+The $200 Initial Licensing Fee is required for both active and inactive licenses.
+The fee issues the license for two years.
 This is in addition to the application fee paid when you filed your application.

 What is the difference between an active and an inactive license?

-The holder of an active license is entitled to contract for work in the classifications that appear on the license.
-While the license is active, the licensee must maintain a current contractor's bond, a Bond of Qualifying Individual (if required), and workers' compensation insurance coverage.
+The holder of an active license is entitled to contract for work in the classifications which appear on the license.
+While the license is active, the licensee must maintain a current Contractor's Bond, a Bond of Qualifying Individual (if required), and Workers' Compensation Insurance coverage.

-What are the bond requirements for a contractor license?
+What are the bond requirements for a contractor's license?

-You must file a Contractor's Bond or Information on Alternatives in Lieu of Bond Requirements with the Registrar in the amount of $12,500.
-In addition, you may need to submit a separate Bond of Qualifying Individual or Information on Alternatives in Lieu of Bond Requirements in the amount of $12,500 for the Responsible Managing Employee (RME) or the Responsible Managing Officer (RMO).
-However, CSLB may grant an exemption from the requirement to file a Bond of Qualifying Individual if the RMO certifies that he or she owns 10 percent or more of the voting stock or equity of the corporation for which he or she is to serve as the qualifying individual.
+It is your responsibility to file a Contractor's Bond or Cash Deposit with the Registrar in the amount of $15,000.
+In addition, you may need to submit a separate Bond of Qualifying Individual or Cash Deposit in the amount of $12,500 for the Responsible Managing Employee (RME) or the Responsible Managing Officer (RMO).
+However, the CSLB may grant an exemption from the requirement to file a Bond of Qualifying Individual if the RMO certifies that he or she owns 10 percent or more of the voting stock or equity of the corporation for which he or she is to serve as the qualifying individual.

 Where do I obtain bonds?

-You may purchase bonds from your insurance agent or from one of the private holding companies licensed by the California Department of Insurance.
-CSLB does not issue bonds.
+You may purchase bonds from your insurance agent or from one of the private holding companies licensed by the State Department of Insurance.
+The CSLB does not issue bonds.

 How long is a bond valid?

-All new applicants for a license must complete the asbestos open book examination.
-The examination and verification form must be completed and submitted to CSLB prior to licensure.
-If the form is not submitted, CSLB cannot issue a license, pursuant to Business and Professions Code section 7058.5.
+All new applicants for a license must complete the asbestos open-book examination if it has not been done previously.
+The examination and verification form must be completed and submitted to the CSLB prior to licensure.
+If the form is not submitted, the CSLB cannot issue a license, pursuant to Business and Professions Code Section 7058.5.

 Do I need to be concerned about Workers' Compensation Insurance?

-All contractors are required to present proof of workers' compensation insurance coverage as a condition of licensure, to maintain a license, to activate an inactive license, or to renew a license, unless they are exempt from this requirement.
-Contractors, with the exception of the C-39 Roofing contractor, who do not have employees working for them are exempt from the requirement for workers' compensation insurance, but they will be required to file a Workers' Compensation Insurance Exemption form with the Registrar.
+All contractors are required to present proof of Workers' Compensation Insurance coverage as a condition of licensure, to maintain a license, to activate an inactive license, or to renew a license, unless they are exempt from this requirement.
+Contractors, with the exception of the C-39 roofing contractor, who do not have employees working for them are exempt from the requirement for workers' compensation insurance, but they will be required to file a certification of this exemption with the Registrar.
 If the license is qualified by a Responsible Managing Employee (RME), an exemption certificate cannot be submitted.
 Neither the proof of coverage nor the exemption is required for an inactive license.